south37/rucc/README.md

 # Rucc

-C-compiler written in Ruby.
+C compiler written in Ruby.

 ## Project Goal

-For learning about compiler, for creating hackable C-compiler, for creating benchmark target of CRuby.
+For learning about compiler, for creating hackable C compiler, for creating benchmark target of CRuby.

 ## Installation